Affine constraints

 and f

-inplace (i.e no new matrix will be created).
-Note however that we must also call apply!
+inplace (i.e no new matrix will be created), and secondly call apply!

 on the solution vector after solving the system to enforce the affine constraints: